silastittes/gpfreqs/README.md

     -V, --version    Print version information

 OPTIONS:
-    -g <gp_index>        The 0-index position of the three genotype probabilites (GP) in the FORMAT field (eigth column) of the input VCF.
-                         For example if FORMAT is, 'GT:PL:DP:AD:GP:GQ', input would be -g 4.
     -p <popkey>        File containing population information.
                        First three columns must be:
                        - a zero-based index of each individuals position in the vcf (index starts at the first sample, skipping the first 10 fields).
                        - the name of each individual as it appears in the vcf file.
                        - an ID for which population each individual belongs to.
                        Must be whitespace separated and without header names. for example, a file could be a sample as:
                        0 individual1 pop1
     -v <vcf>           Path to the vcf input file.
 ```

 # Example

 ```
-target/release/gpfreqs -v example_data/small.vcf.gz -p example_data/pop_key.txt -f -g 4 | less -S
+target/release/gpfreqs -v example_data/small.vcf.gz -p example_data/pop_key.txt -f | less -S
 ```

 This should return